Smart-Contract-Modelling-uOttawa/Symboleo-web/README.md

 # Symboleo-web
 A web based IDE created for the symboleo language using monaco-languageclient. `Read the prerequisites` if this is your first time using this.
-If you want to contribute, first have a look at the [developer documentation](README_DEVELOPER.md).
+If you want to contribute, first have a look at the [`developer documentation`](README_DEVELOPER.md).

 Open the below link `after whitelisting` and wait for your code editor to pop-up<br /><br />
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/new/#snapshot/fc68f3b8-6386-4aa8-827b-d0d62fe9456d)